 - Security vulnerability management

-- Transparency of what is in the code
+- Transparency of what is in the source code

-- Open source sotware licensing and implications related to licensing
+- Open source software licensing and implications related to licensing

 - Training program for procurement managers

-Create a marketplace of open source software solutions where the by default the code created becomes a virtual library of assets which can be reused to evolved a build other solutions
+This will enable a viable marketplace of open source software solutions where by default the code created becomes a virtual library of assets which can be reused and evolved to build other related solutions.

-The custodian model will create a self sustaining ecosystem of suppliers who deliver services to ensure the quality of solutions delivered to end customers meets the QA levels as set out by the custodian ;
+The custodian model will create a self sustaining ecosystem of suppliers that deliver services to ensure the quality of solutions offered to end customers meets the QA levels as set out by the custodian.

-The custodians have defined a governance model for open source projects operating under its auspice based on the creation of a Custodian organisationt hat will manage the project on behalf of the broader community involved in the model
+The custodians define a governance model for open source projects operating under its auspice based on the creation of a custodian organisation that will manage the project on behalf of the broader community involved in the model

-- Creation and maintainenance of a version of that software (“the Gold Distribution”) suitable for use in the community associated with the solutions that meets appropriate standards in terms of quality, safety and security for use operationally
+- Creation and maintenance of a version of that software suitable for use in the community associated with the solutions that meets appropriate standards in terms of quality, safety and security for use operationally

-- Create and support a community of users and other stakeholders to guide and participate in the design and development of the Gold ;
+- Create and support a community of users and other stakeholders to guide and participate in the design and development of the solution

-- Encourage the development of a vibrant market of organisations able to provide products and services related to the Gold Distribution.
+- Encourage the development of a vibrant market of organisations able to provide products and services related to the solution

 In addition the Custodian will:

-Consider options to allow it or others provide limited warranties in relation to the Gold Distribution similar to those offered by vendors of proprietary systems
+Consider options to allow it or others provide limited warranties in relation to the solution similar to those offered by vendors of proprietary systems.